GlowyGhost/Luauncher/README.md

 waitUntilAppClose() --Waits until the app name is closed. waitUntilWindowOpen() --Waits for the amount of time and when the window opens, it continues.
 Returns true if it succeeded, false if it didn't. waitUntilAppOpen() --Waits for the amount of time and when the app is opens, it continues.
-Returns true if it succeeded, false if it didn't. closeLauncherWindow() --Must be at the end of the file.
-Closes Luauncher.
-You can send in an exit code. runCommand() --Runs a command on the users terminal
+Returns true if it succeeded, false if it didn't. exit() --Exits the lua script.
+You can exit with an error code. runCommand() --Runs a command on the users terminal
 ```